 Our Fall Ohigan Special Service with guest speaker Rev. Harry Bridge of our sister temple in Oakland.
 His message is about the Six Paramitas, Wisdom and Compassion, the Three Poisons of Greed, Anger and Ignorance as well as their antidote along the path of the Middle Way.
 He also sees diversity and inclusion as something Buddhists have always valued.

-Our weekly services are usually on Sunday beginning at 9:30am.
-Dharma School for children begins approximately 10:30am with adults staying in the main temple hall for Buddhist study.
-Meditation services are the first and third Wednesday of the month at 7:00pm.
-Yoga stretching is usually before that at 6:30pm.
+Historically, our weekly services were usually on Sunday beginning at 9:30am.
+Dharma School for children began approximately 10:30am with adults staying in the main temple hall for Buddhist study.
+Meditation services are now weekly on Wednesday via teleconferencing at 7:00pm.

 150 Cedar Road, Vista, California 92083, United States